 Don’t team up with those who are unbelievers.
 How can righteousness be a partner with wickedness?
 How can light live with darkness?
 What harmony can there be between Christ and the devil?
 How can a believer be a partner with an unbeliever (2 Corinthians 6:14-15 NLT).

 There are many times when believers will justify their bitterness.
 On the surface, it even makes sense because of what other people do or say to us.
-Those things can offend or hurt us to the core, both mentally and physically.
+Those things can offend or hurt us to the core, mentally, physically, and spiritually.
 The problem is though, that without forgiveness, we can carry this unrepentant sin to the grave and to hell.

 This is what happened to Esau.
 When Jacob received the blessing that was reserved for the eldest son, Jacob was in sin up to his ears.
 He lied, cheated and stole Esau's blessing.
 To put it mildly, I would have been upset too.
 I hope and pray though that I would not have wanted to kill the offender as did Esau: